Before you launch your next display ads campaign, here’s what you need to know.

 5. Ensure ads are mobile-friendly

 Speaking of mobile-friendliness: Making your ads mobile-friendly will enable you to reach a wider online audience.
-After all, roughly one-in-five American adults are “smartphone-only” internet users, according to Pew Research.
+After all, roughly 1 in 5 American adults are “smartphone-only” internet users, according to Pew Research.

 Designing your ads with smaller screens in mind will provide a great user experience for people who access the internet through hand-held devices.